amd/ZenDNN/docs/logging.md

 The levels are typically numeric, where a higher number corresponds to increased verbosity.
 For example, if a module's log level is set to 4 (verbose), then all messages with a level of error, warning, info, and verbose will be printed.

-## Environment Variables for Log Control
+## 3. Environment Variables for Log Control

-ZenDNNL supports several environment variables to control logging behavior.
+ZenDNN* supports several environment variables to control logging behavior.
 These variables override default settings, allowing you to adjust verbosity at runtime without recompiling the code.

 - **ZENDNNL_<log_module>_LOG_LEVEL**:
   Sets the default log level for a specific module.
 For example, the following command sets the log level of a module (e.g., API, PROFILE) to verbose (4):